Introduction to Database Systems, SWU

 DescriptionThe course covers fundamental techniques for developing data management and data analytics applications.
 The main part of the course deals with traditional relational database processing, including the theory and practice of modelling and querying a database.
 In the latter part of the course, the focus is on new developments for both traditional database applications and for modern data analytics applications.

 This course assumes basic ability to use a computer.
-We also assume that a student has taken an introductory programming course (otherwise basic programming skills in Java are expected) and a discrete math course such as Discrete Mathematic for SD (or has knowledge of basic discrete math: logic and set theory).
+We also assume that a student has taken an introductory programming course (otherwise basic programming skills in Java are expected) and a discrete math course (or has knowledge of basic discrete math: logic and set theory).

 Intended learning outcomes